rakesh-hash/snake-game/README.md

 2. 18PA1A05C4

 # snake_game_ml
-play snake game with your head and hands.
+play snake game with your fingers.

 Integrating javascript game with Machine Learning